Battle of Kolubara: Serbian retreat

 The Austro-Hungarians entered Valjevo on 15 November, which prompted wild public celebrations in Vienna.
-Franz Joseph praised Potiorek for seizing the town, cities across the empire made Potiorek an honorary citizen and Sarajevo even named a street after him.
+Franz Joseph praised Potiorek for seizing the town, cities across the empire made Potiorek an honorary citizen, and Sarajevo even named a street after him.
 Valjevo's capture led the Austro-Hungarians to believe that they were on the verge of defeating Serbia and that its army was no longer a coherent fighting force.
 However, the scorched earth tactics that the Serbs had used during their withdrawal complicated the Austro-Hungarian advance.
-Although the Austro-Hungarians correctly assumed that the Serbian Army was exhausted, its defensive positions along the Kolubara had been prepared months in advance.
-Putnik's carefully-timed withdrawals had ensured that the losses of the Serbian Army were lighter than if it had stood and fought pitched battles with the Austro-Hungarians.
-Moreover, the geography of northwestern Serbia favoured defensive operations since the approaches to the Kolubara did not offer any cover to armies invading from the direction of Austria-Hungary. and the river itself was surrounded by mountainous terrain.
-In October, the Serbs had fortified the Jeljak and the Maljen mountain ranges in anticipation of an Austro-Hungarian attack.
+Although the Austro-Hungarians correctly assumed the Serbian army to be exhausted, its defensive positions along the Kolubara had been prepared months in advance.
+Putnik's carefully-timed withdrawals had ensured that the losses of the Serbian army were lighter than if it had stood and fought pitched battles with the Austro-Hungarians.
+Also, the geography of northwestern Serbia favoured defensive operations since the approaches to the Kolubara did not offer any cover for armies invading from the direction of Austria-Hungary, and the river itself was surrounded by mountainous terrain.
+In October, the Serbs fortified the Jeljak and the Maljen mountain ranges in anticipation of an Austro-Hungarian attack.
 That gave the Serbs an advantage over the Austro-Hungarians by placing the former in control of all roads leading to Kragujevac.
 The Serbs also established a series of field fortifications blocking the approach to Niš.
-The extensive series of fortifications and the difficulty of the terrain that they faced left the Austro-Hungarians with no choice but to conduct operations in the gruelling Serbian countryside, with almost no lines of communication.
+The extensive series of fortifications and the difficulty of the terrain that they faced left the Austro-Hungarians with no choice but to conduct gruelling operations in the Serbian countryside, with almost no lines of communication.